bll123/di/README.txt

 Version 5 beta Notes

 GMP and libtommath work fine.
-But long doubles seem to be quite capable (where long doubles are supported).
+Long doubles seem to be quite capable (where long doubles are supported).
 If you have long double support, it seems reasonable to not use the multi-precision libraries.